instructlab/docs.instructlab.ai/docs/taxonomy/knowledge/contribution_details.md

 There are a few ways you can create a pull request:

-- For details on the local process, check out [The GitHub Workflow Guide](https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md) in the kubernetes documentation and the [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow) in the GitHub documentation.
+- For details on the local process, check out [The GitHub Workflow Guide](https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md) in the Kubernetes documentation and the [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow) in the GitHub documentation.
 - For details on contributing using the GitHub webpage UI, see [Contributing using the GH UI](https://github.com/instructlab/taxonomy/docs/contributing_via_GH_UI.md) or [Creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request?tool=webui) in the GitHub documentation.

 ## Verification